pontuscode/graphql_declarative_wrapper/README.md

 ### Add explanations for how to use the tool

 ### Remove the extractNested stuff from listQuery when generating.
 Also remove the array thing from writeResolverWithoutArgs.

+### Add additional checks for concatenation in resolver functions

 ## Not as important